History of Don Weatherburn in Timeline

 In 1983, Weatherburn was appointed Senior Research Officer at the NSW Bureau of Crime Statistics and Research (BOCSAR).

-In 1988, Donald Weatherburn became the Director of the NSW Bureau of Crime Statistics and Research in Sydney.
+In 1988, Donald James Weatherburn became the Director of the NSW Bureau of Crime Statistics and Research (BOCSAR) in Sydney.

-In January 1998, Weatherburn was awarded the Public Service Medal for his contribution to public debate about crime and justice.
+In January 1998, Donald Weatherburn was awarded the Public Service Medal for his contributions to public debate about crime and justice.

 In 2000, Weatherburn received an Alumni Award for Community Service from the University of Sydney.

-Following the introduction of the New South Wales lockout laws in February 2014, Weatherburn released a study arguing that the drop in the number of alcohol-related assaults was "simply precipitous".
+In February 2014, following the introduction of New South Wales lockout laws, Weatherburn released a study arguing that the drop in alcohol-related assaults was "simply precipitous".

-September 2018: Weatherburn Admits Fault for Misleading Drug Detection Results
+September 2018: Admission of Misleading Drug Detection Results

-In September 2018, Weatherburn admitted his Bureau was at fault for releasing misleading drug detection results where figures in some cases were doubled.
+In September 2018, Weatherburn admitted that his Bureau, BOCSAR, was at fault for releasing misleading drug detection results where figures in some cases were doubled after positive results were mistakenly added to searches by NSW Police.

 July 2019: Weatherburn Leaves BOCSAR

-In July 2019, Donald Weatherburn concluded his tenure as Director of the NSW Bureau of Crime Statistics and Research in Sydney.
+In July 2019, Donald Weatherburn left his position as Director of the NSW Bureau of Crime Statistics and Research in Sydney.